Globox1997/EnvironmentZ/README.md

 EnvironmentZ is an environment mod which makes the life conditions harder.

 ### Installation
 EnvironmentZ is a mod built for the [Fabric Loader](https://fabricmc.net/).
-It requires [Fabric API](https://www.curseforge.com/minecraft/mc-mods/fabric-api) and [Cloth Config API](https://www.curseforge.com/minecraft/mc-mods/cloth-config) to be installed separately; all other dependencies are installed with the mod.
+It requires [Fabric API](https://www.curseforge.com/minecraft/mc-mods/fabric-api), [Cloth Config API](https://www.curseforge.com/minecraft/mc-mods/cloth-config) and [AutoTag](https://www.curseforge.com/minecraft/mc-mods/autotag) to be installed separately; all other dependencies are installed with the mod.

 ### License
 EnvironmentZ is licensed under GLPv3.